What is the Family and Medical Leave Act?

 What about employee benefits while on FMLA leave?

-No seniority or benefits based on length of service will accrue during the FMLA leave.
-No benefits other than health insurance or life insurance shall be maintained during the FMLA leave.
+No seniority or benefits based on length of service will accrue during the FML.
+No benefits other than health insurance or life insurance shall be maintained during the FML.

 What if the employee does not return to work after FMLA leave?

 If the employee fails to return to work for at least 30 days at the end of the FML, the employee must repay to the Omaha Public Schools 100% of all the health or life insurance premiums, if any, paid by the Omaha Public Schools during the unpaid portion of the FML.
 The only exception is where the failure to return to work is due to continued medical inability to work or other circumstances beyond the employee’s control.
 If the employee claims he or she is not able to return to work because of continued medical problems, the employee must provide medical certification of his or her condition from a health care provider to the Department of Human Resources on a form available from the Department.
 Failure to return to work promptly at the end of a FMLA leave will be considered a resignation.